frconor-ebook/meditations/_posts/2025-03-28-life-of-faith.md

 If ever God sweeps the feet from under us, or we come to a blank wall, it\'s because He wants us to look up; learn what real faith is, what real hope is.

-"'And I shall bless those who bless you and shall curse those who curse you.
-And all the clans on earth will bless themselves by you.'
-So Abram went, as Yahweh told him, and Lot went with him.
-Abram was seventy-five years old when he left Haran" (Gen. 12:3-4).
+"And I shall bless those who bless you and shall curse those who curse you.
+And all the clans on earth will bless themselves by you" (Gen. 12:3).

-"He went."
+"Abram went as Yahweh told him, and Lot went with him.
+Abram was seventy-five years old when he left Haran" (Gen. 12:4).
+He went.
 He was obedient to the plans of God.

-We\'re told that some time later, "God put Abraham to the test.
+We\'re told that sometime later, "God put Abraham to the test.
 'Abraham, Abraham!' he said.
 And Abraham replied, 'Here I am'" (Gen. 22:1).

 In all these moments when God called, Abraham replies.
 He's available.
 He\'s there.
 He doesn\'t run off and hide.
 He responds with faith to all these challenges.